pengzhangzhi/pengzhangzhi/README.md

 I mostly code in Python, PyTorch, and dabble in Triton when I’m feeling kernel writing.
 Check out the codebases below :)

-I believe science and knowledge should be open and accessible to everyone and I practice it with open-source.
+I believe science and knowledge should be open and accessible to everyone and I practice my belief with open-source.